Liverpool Transfer News: Nabil Fekir Talks Resumed in Latest Rumours

 Nabil Fekir's 2017/18 Ligue 1 season by numbers: 30 games 99 crosses 90 take-ons 89 shots 59 chances created 18 goals 8 assists 5 goals outside the box Remind you of anyone? 🔴 https://t.co/Sb29EXhgh8

-The injury suffered by Fekir three years ago did initially look set to have a detrimental impact on his development, as he struggled to recapture the form he'd showcased before the knock.
-But the evidence is that the Lyon star is now long over the issue.
+The injury Fekir suffered three years ago did look set to have a detrimental impact on his development, as he struggled to recapture the form he had showcased before the knock.
+But the evidence is that the Lyon star is now over the issue.

-Playing as a No. 10 or second striker last season, Fekir was the attacking heartbeat of a vibrant Lyon team.
+Playing as a No. 10 or a second striker last season, Fekir was the attacking heartbeat of a vibrant Lyon team.
 In a position that requires tight control, an eye for a pass and excellent decision-making, Fekir excelled for the Ligue 1 outfit.

 With all that in mind, Liverpool supporters were naturally saddened when the deal fell through.
 However, Sachin Nakrani of the Guardian was maintaining perspective: